chuandu2/chuandu2.github.io/_posts/2017-01-23-Waiting in-Airport-Security-Checkpoint:-A-Perspective from-Queueing-Theory.md

 #### 3.1.2 Main Reason for Procrastination

+- **Clog caused by suspicious passengers.** In our simplified model (and generally in reality as well), once a passenger or his/her carried-on items is suspected of constructing threat to safety, security officers will conduct a detailed inspection manually and all other passengers in waiting lines are stuck.
+This means, a great amount of “innocent” passengers, who can finish the whole inspection process within 5 minutes if not stuck, lose their precious time during unnecessary waiting.

+- **Static Line-up System.** With scanning machine fixed in certain places, and all passengers line up one by one to pass security checking, current procedure predestines that, the maximum amount of passengers undergoing inspection is limited by number of server lines provided in any time period.
+From this perspective, restricted space in airport constrains higher security checking efficiency.

 ### 3.2 Modifications on Current TSA Airport Security Checking Procedure

+- We come up with two different modifications, in order to deal with two major drawbacks in current security checking procedure respectively.
+We will introduce either modified procedure, and then compare all three procedures with respect to their efficiency, which is indicated by average time spent during security checking process of passengers.

 #### 3.2.1 Modification 1: Bifurcation System

+- To solve the problem of procrastination resulted from “suspicious” passengers, we introduce a bifurcation system in Phase 2 of current security checking procedure.
+The basic idea of this system is that, whenever a passenger is regarded as suspicious after machine scanning and officer’s inspection, no matter due to body or baggage, he/she will be guided into a tributary track to undergo second-round checking.
+If they still could not pass, they are required to get into additional scanning, and experience more detailed and thorough examination, and any further suspect of danger will force these passengers to be excluded from boarding.

+- For “innocent” passengers who used to suffer longer lining period due to retarding process of inspection suspicious passengers, this mechanism prevents them from waiting for extra time any more, so that average awaiting time in line for these passengers could be substantially reduced.
+In addition, for suspicious passengers, who also have to experience second round checking in pre-modification procedure, they will spend, in worst scenario, the same amount of time as they will spend in current procedure.

+- Since efficiency on examining innocent passengers is improved and that in checking suspicious passengers is not compromised, the efficiency of whole procedure will be definitely elevated after amendment of this bifurcation system.
+The modified procedure could be simplified as following:

 <p align="center">
 <img src="/images/model2.png" width = "330">      <img src="/images/process2.png" width = "330">